Medicare is Australia’s national health insurance scheme.

 Unfortunately, even if you qualify for tax offsets like SAPTO (Seniors and Pensioners Tax Offset) or LMITO (Low to Middle-Income Tax Offset) which reduce (or even eliminate) your tax bill, you’ll still have to pay your 2% Medicare levy.

 Oh, and if you’re a high earner, ($90,000+ for singles or $180,000+ for families) you may also have to pay an extra 1% – 1.5% Medicare levy surcharge, if the ATO doesn’t consider you to have ‘adequate’ private health insurance.

-If you want some help calculating your income tax liability, along with the amount you’ll pay in Medicare levy, Money.com.au has a medicare levy calculator with handy explanations.
+If you want some help calculating your income tax liability, along with the amount you’ll pay in Medicare levy, Money.com.au has an easy to use calculator with handy explanations.

-Just key in your total taxable income and you will get a detailed break-down of what you must pay per salary period and what you can expect to take home.
-A great budgeting tool
+Just key in your numbers and you will get a detailed break-down of what you must pay per salary period and what you can expect to take home.
+A great budgeting tool.

 Money.com.au want to make managing money easy and fun!
 By giving Australians simple tools so they can make the best decisions they can about their money.

 We understand that the world of finance is complex, and offer free, extensive guides on Personal Loans, Car Loans and Business Loans, along with tools like our Budget Planning Spreadsheet to help you better manage and understand personal finance.